kimdurante/gis-workshop-waml-template/content/acquisitions.md

 ---
 ## Acquisitions

-Geospatial data is acquired from a wide variety of sources including commercial vendors, open data downloaded from a website/portal, georeferencing projects, or scholarly research data.
-Data are often acquired at the request of faculty, staff, or students.
+Geospatial datasets are acquired from a wide variety of sources including commercial vendors, open data downloaded from a website/portal, georeferencing projects, or scholarly research data.

+Once it is determined that a collection is fit for use, file a JIRA ticket.

 ## List of Data Sources